-Object Description • Enable Allows user to enable Fault Alarm function. • Record Allows user to record alarm message to System log, syslog or issues out via SNMP Trap or SMTP.
-As default SNMP Trap and SMTP are disabled, please enable them first if you want to issue alarm message via them. • Action Allows user to monitor and alarm from port fail or power fail.
-Power Alarm Allows user to choose which power module want to be monitored.
-Port Alarm Allows user to choose which port want to be monitored.
+Object Description Enable Allows user to enable Fault Alarm function.
+Record Allows user to record alarm message to System log, syslog or issues out via SNMP Trap or SMTP.
+As default SNMP Trap and SMTP are disabled, please enable them first if you Action want to issue alarm message via them.
+Allows user to monitor and alarm from port failure or power failure.
+Power Alarm Allows user to choose which power module that needs to be monitored.
+Port Alarm Allows user to choose which port that needs to be monitored.